 This is not to say that children don’t also learn from observing their mothers, but the point is that they are watching – and they are more likely to do as you do rather than as you say.

-Now that we have talked about the importance of a father’s involvement and influence, later this week we will answer the question, “What makes a great dad?”
+Now that we have talked about the importance of a father’s involvement and influence, next week we will answer the question, “What makes a great dad?”
 I will share with you some practical principles for being the best dad you can be.

 Live, Work and Relate Well!